Meet Chloë Bean, LMFT — Somatic Trauma Therapist in Los Angeles

 The Good Trade — The Psychology Behind Giving Ourselves “A Little Treat”

-Toronto Sun - SEX FILES: Ex Factor - Why Former Lovers Always Resurface
+Toronto Sun — Multiple features on dating, attachment, and relationship dynamics Ex Factor: Why Former Lovers Always Resurface

 She Knows — Why Letting Go of Your Ego Might Be the Best Way to Improve Your Relationships

-Good.is - Bestselling author shares the liberating freedom of letting others be wrong about you
+Good.is — Multiple features on psychology, boundaries, and emotional wellbeing Bestselling author shares the liberating freedom of letting others be wrong about you

 For media inquiries, please contact chloe@chloebeantherapy.com.